 An American Icon Who Dreamed of Justice

 On Andy’s first day, he and two other civil rights workers, James Chaney and Michael Schwerner, were murdered by the Ku Klux Klan.
-The story of these three young men struck a public chord that galvanized support for the passage of the Voting Rights Act of 1965.
+The story of these three young men struck a public chord that contributed to the eventual passage of the Voting Rights Act of 1965.